// you’re reading...

 Only when I’m drunk.
 Like now.

-9) Am I damaged goods—have I dumped so many times that there has got to be something wrong with me?
+9) Am I damaged goods–have I been dumped so many times that there has got to be something wrong with me?

 I’ve been walked all over like Jesus.
 Because I’m misunderstood.
 Also magical.